-- 1 loaf crusty french or sourdough bread, sliced
+- 1 loaf Easy Crusty French Bread or sourdough bread, sliced

-- ½ cup fresh parsley, chopped, for garnish
+- 1/4 cup fresh parsley, chopped, for garnish (optional)

-- In a medium skillet, heat 1 Tbsp. of the olive oil over medium heat.
+- In a medium skillet, heat olive oil over medium heat.

-- Add shallot and 1 clove chopped garlic to oil and sauté 2 minutes until shallot is translucent.
+- Add shallot and garlic to oil and sauté 1-2 minutes until shallot is translucent.